sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

 {% endhighlight %}
 .

-# conclusion and future posts
+# Conclusion and Future Posts

 There are several aspects of the Java Memory Model specification that I'm confused about: